 - Isolation – Many LGBT community members find themselves isolated from others due to how they fear they may be treated.
 The idea of being treated poorly can be so frightening that individuals might choose to isolate themselves before that happens.
 Conversely, LGBT individuals might begin isolating themselves due to how they are already being treated by others.

-For members of the LGBT community, getting effective treatment of any kind can be a challenge.
-From going to the dentist or the doctor for a routine check-up to needing emergency services or psychological care, these individuals run into problems more than most other groups of individuals.
-These individuals might find it difficult to trust their medical care providers due to their behaviors when interacting with them.
+For members of the LGBT community, getting effective addiction treatment of any kind can be a challenge.
+These individuals might find it difficult to trust their medical care providers due to their past negative experiences with subpar Doctors.
 Getting comfortable with a therapist who may seem slightly uncomfortable with someone in the LGBT community can be difficult.
 And, when it comes to reaching out for professional addiction treatment if a substance use disorder is occurring, many LGBT individuals struggle to find programs where they will not be judged by others who are in the program.
-However, with LGBT treatment in Ft.
+However, with our LGBT addiction treatment in Ft.
 Walton, FL, those individuals can receive the attention and care they need to stop abusing drugs and/or alcohol for good.

 LGBT Addiction Treatment In Ft.
 Walton, FL